EricThomson/pandastim/readme.md

 ### To do (short term)
 - Just do a few examples in examples folder.
+- Mention logger levels in stimuli.py and how you can change them.

 - Cleanup
     - examples folder
     - working folder